 NFPA 220: Standard on Types of Building Construction, 2018 Edition.
 National Fire Protection Association.

-Prendergast, E. J., & Brakhage, C. (2016).
-Building construction related to the fire service.
+Snyder, L., Klaybor, R., (2016).
+Building Construction Related to the Fire Service.
+4th Edition.
 Stillwater, OK: Fire Protection Publications, Oklahoma State University.

-Textbooks are not provided with enrollment and it is the student's responsibility to obtain the materials needed to complete this course.
-There are many services online that offer used textbooks as well as textbook rental services.
+Textbooks are not provided with enrollment.
+Students are responsible for obtaining the materials needed to complete this course.
+There are many services online that offer used textbooks and textbook rental services.

 Aircraft and Rescue Firefighting Specialist